[ Skip Main Nav ]

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.

-At the College of Criminal Justice and Security, our more than 2,200 faculty members have an average of 20 years of experience in the fields they teach.
-They hold leadership positions such as chief of police, warden, security executive, judge, sheriff and more.
+Our more than 2,200 faculty members have an average of 20 years of experience in the fields they teach and hold leadership positions such as chief of police, warden, security executive, judge, sheriff and more.